cyberark/cyberark-conjur-cli/guidelines/python-cli-ux-guidelines.md

 # Python CLI UX Guidelines

+This list intends to provide UX guidelines for Conjur's new Python CLI, focusing on a consistent structure and a more user-friendly interface.

 1. The tool’s executable name should be “**conjur**” (regardless of its supported platform), so “conjur-py3-cli-darwin” is not a good experience.

 2. If the CLI tool is executed **without** **any** **commands**, we should show the help and usage.